The 10 Step Guide to Buying A Sewing Machine

 So you’ve used your sewing machine for a while and have fallen in love with sewing.
 Now, you’re looking for ways to earn some extra cash with the advanced sewing skills that you’ve picked up.

-There are a lot of people that get frustrated with the way their clothes fit and need some adjustments made to them.
-This friends is where you can come in.
+There are a lot of people that get frustrated with the way their clothes fit.
+This is where you come in.
+With your newfound sewing knowledge, you can start offering alteration services.

-#3: Asses Your Comfort Level and Experience with Sewing
+#3: Your Comfort Level and Experience with Sewing

-Are you an expertise in sewing or a beginner?
-If you are a beginner you may need to consider buying a sewing machine that has basic stitches.
+Are you an expert at sewing?
+Or are you just getting started?
+Either way, its a good idea to assess where you are.
+If you are a beginner you may need to consider buying a general purpose sewing machine like this one.

-If you are an expert in sewing, you may want to invest in a sewing machine that has advanced features.
+But, if you are an expert in sewing, its better to invest in a sewing machine that has more advanced features like the Quantum Stylist 9960.

 #4: Think About How Often You will Use Your Sewing Machine